 Water activity is one of those scientist terms we use a lot on this blog.
 The concept water activity is crucial for shelf life determination as well as for quality control of crispy and crunchy properties of a food.

 A formal definition of water activity is: The water activity is the partial vapor pressure of water divided by the vapor pressure of pure water.
-This describes a formula used for its determination.
+This describes a formula used for its determination (we’ve done a deep dive on water activity as well).
 In simpler terms the water activity is a measure for the availability of water.
 It defines how much ‘unbound’ water is available.
-‘Unbound’ water is water that is available, for instance for micro organisms to use or it can move around easily.
+‘Unbound’ water is water that is available, for instance for micro organisms to use or it can move around easily (we discussed this relationship between water activity & micro organisms before).
 Water can be ‘bound’ in various ways, for instance, it can be part of a very dry crispy structure through which it cannot move or escape.
 Another way is because of the presence of salt or sugar, these two components dissolve in water and ‘force’ the surrounding water molecules around them, that way making them unavailable.

 The scale of water activity goes from 0 to 1,0.
 If something has a water activity of zero (I wouldn’t know of an example in food) it doesn’t have any available water.
 Pure water, without any additions, has a water activity of 0,99-1,0.